-It is generally accepted that a property with more than 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 30 years left, the premises will be worth the same as a freehold for decades to come.

 | Lender | Requirement |